 - For the "Boaters and Marine Mammals" video, click here.

-- For the video from the Workshop on Ethical Advertising and Social Sharing Practices, in which we partnered with the North Island Marine Mammal Stewardship Association (NIMMSA) and Tourism Vancouver Island, please see this link.
+- For the video from one of our Workshops on Ethical Advertising and Social Sharing Practices, in which we partnered with the North Island Marine Mammal Stewardship Association (NIMMSA) and Tourism Vancouver Island, please see this link.

 - For the recording of our March 11th, 2023 webinar "All Together Now - Collaborations to reduce threats to Humpbacks, click here.